 Fiber diet - low-residue; Low-fiber diet

 When you are on a low residue fiber diet, you will eat low-fiber foods that are easy for your body to digest.
-Eating these foods will slow down your bowel movements.
+Eating these foods may slow down your bowel movements.

-This diet includes foods you are used to eating, like cooked vegetables, fruits, white breads, and meats.
+This diet can include foods you are used to eating, like cooked vegetables, fruits, white breads, and meats.
 It does NOT include foods that make your bowels work more, like beans and legumes, whole grains, many raw vegetables and fruits, and nuts and seeds.

 Your goal is to eat less than 10 to 15 grams of fiber each day.

 This diet gives you proteins, fluids, salts, and minerals you need.
 With the right food choices, you can get enough nutrition from this diet.
-You may have to take supplements, such as vitamin C, calcium, folic acid, and others if you are on this diet for a long time.
+If you are on this diet for a long time, you may have to take supplements, such as vitamin C, calcium, folic acid, and others.
 Check with your doctor.